- Why does West Kowloon Cultural District Authority (WKCDA) need to enact Public Open Spaces Bylaw?

-- Public open spaces in WKCD will open for 24 hours.
-Will it be covered by security staff and CCTV at night?
+- Public open spaces in WKCD will be opened for 24 hours.
+Will it be monitored by security staff and CCTV at night?

 - Busking is a lawful activity in Hong Kong.
 Why street performance needs to be regulated in West Kowloon?
 And why buskers need to obtain a permit?